loborec/astro/README.md

-php-astro
+php-azel
 ===========

-Astronomical Objects Azimuth and Elevation Estimation
+Solar and Lunar Azimuth and Elevation Estimation

 This class is based on the works: